TejasViswa/PIC10B_Disc1B_Disc2B/Week_10/HW6_Hints.md

-# Some useful thoery for HW
+# Some useful theory for HW

 ## Call the constructor for base class in constructor initialization list